 Rubber Sole Traditional Tai Chi Shoes

 All of the rubber sole shoes seem to be the same regardless of where they come from.
 They are very comfortable, last a long time, and are inexpensive.
 I think these are a better option than the all cloth traditional shoes because they are more versatile and definitely more weather resistant.
 One great use of these shoes are for schools that have a uniform or do performances and want everyone to wear the same thing.
-The downside, like the cotton tai chi shoes is that they can stretch out so the size you start with can feel a bit big and loose after a short while.
+The downside, like the cotton shoes for tai chi, they can stretch out so the size you start with can feel a bit big and loose after a short while.

 Low Profile Tai Chi Athletic Shoes